 My name is Douglas Kiesewetter.
-I am married to a wonderful woman.
+I have been married to a wonderful woman a decade, and even if things are complicated we remain a team.
 I have a pair of beautiful and talented daughters.
 I am a Special Forces Engineering and Weapons Sergeant.
 I am a graduate of Texas A&M University.
 I am an entrepreneur whose career has spanned a variety of industries.

 In every single one of these noted areas of pride and personal achievement, I am a failure.